Prenuptial/Postnuptial Agreements Can Help Prevent Future Disputes

 California is a community property state in which community property law prevails.
 You and your partner may elect to make your own choices about how to share accumulated wealth.
 Your Prenuptial/Postnuptial Agreements can provide transparent expectations and peace of mind concerning estate planning, tax issues and changes to interpersonal relationships.

-It’s also possible to create a “postnuptial agreement,” which is identical to a Prenuptial/Postnuptial Agreements except for the fact that it is created after you are legally married rather than before.
+Postnuptial agreements allow parties who are already married to enter into contracts that depart from California law.
+This mechanism is used to create agreements affecting whether property or income is separate or community.
 Many couples who have been married for a few months or a few years take advantage of this option for the same reason as those who draft a Prenuptial/Postnuptial Agreements — to lay out clear expectations and protections for their marriage going forward.

 Schedule A Consultation To Discuss Prenuptial/Postnuptial Agreements